Kelly Ayotte: Labor issues

 Ayotte opposed passage of the Employee Free Choice Act ("Card Check"), which would have amended the National Labor Relations Act to allow employees to unionize whenever the National Labor Relations Board verified that 50% of the employees had signed authorization cards, therefore bypassing a secret ballot election.

 In April 2014, the Senate debated the Paycheck Fairness Act.
 The bill would have punished employers for retaliating against workers who share wage information and put the justification burden on employers as to why someone is paid less while allowing workers to sue for punitive damages of wage discrimination.
 Ayotte said that one of her reasons for voting against ending debate on the bill was that Majority Leader Harry Reid had refused to allow votes on any of the amendments that Republicans had suggested for the bill.
-Ayotte went on to offer her own equal pay bill, the Gender Advancement in Pay Act, which would implement New Hampshire's equal pay law at the federal level, but "a little stronger in its anti-retaliation provision because it explicitly addresses written policies."
+Ayotte offered her own equal pay bill, the Gender Advancement in Pay Act, which would implement New Hampshire's equal pay law at the federal level, but was "a little stronger in its anti-retaliation provision because it explicitly addresses written policies".

-Ayotte voted in April 2014 to extend federal funding for unemployment benefits.
+In April 2014, Ayotte voted to extend federal funding for unemployment benefits.
 Federal funding had been initiated in 2008 and expired at the end of 2013.

 In March 2015, Ayotte voted for an amendment to establish a deficit-neutral reserve fund to allow employees to earn paid sick time.
-Ayotte also offered a bill to give private sector employers the statutory authority to offer optional flex-time.
+She also offered a bill to give private-sector employers the statutory authority to offer optional flex-time.

 Fiscal policy (taxes and spending)

-Ayotte favors passage of a balanced budget amendment to the U.S. Constitution.
-She has advocated for such a constitutional amendment as a member of the Senate Budget Committee.
+Ayotte favors a balanced budget amendment to the U.S. Constitution.
+She advocated for such an amendment as a member of the Senate Budget Committee.

-In 2010, Ayotte criticized the 2008 bailouts, saying "I wouldn't have supported the TARP or the bailouts...
+In 2010, Ayotte criticized the 2008 bailouts, saying, "I wouldn't have supported the TARP or the bailouts...
 I do not think we should have bailed out the private sector."

-Ayotte has called for federal budget cuts to reduce the federal debt and deficits, proposing in 2010 that every government department cut its budget by 20 percent from current levels, though "some may cut more, some may cut less."
+Ayotte called for federal budget cuts to reduce the federal debt and deficits, proposing in 2010 that every government department cut its budget by 20 percent from current levels, though "some may cut more, some may cut less".

-Ayotte favors the permanent repeal of the estate tax and has co-sponsored legislation to repeal the tax.
+Ayotte favored the permanent repeal of the estate tax and has co-sponsored legislation to repeal the tax.

 During the standoff over increasing the national debt limit in 2011, Ayotte pushed for greater cuts in government spending and voted against the eventual deal.

-Ayotte has pushed to end congressional earmarks, and has co-sponsored legislation that would permanently ban the practice.
+Ayotte pushed to end congressional earmarks and cosponsored legislation to ban the practice.

 Financial regulation

 Ayotte opposed the Dodd–Frank Wall Street Reform and Consumer Protection Act.
-Ayotte said that the legislation failed to directly address problems with Fannie Mae and Freddie Mac, and that the Act imposed additional regulatory burdens on community banks.
+She said that the legislation failed to directly address problems with Fannie Mae and Freddie Mac and imposed additional regulatory burdens on community banks.